 The study showed that immediately after treatment, the fat cells look totally normal, despite having a fatal injury.
 Why?
 Because the injury is subtle, and the cells are technically still alive.

 Fast forward 3 days, and you’ll see your first evidence of pending fat cell death – where there’s an invasion of inflammatory cells in the fatty tissue.
 Then, at 7-days post procedure there’s obvious inflammation and if magnified, you can see the dead fat cells and the nuclei of the inflammatory cells.
 The inflammation runs rampant and gets more intense over the course of 30 days – and the fat cells change to be an irregular shape.
-BONUS – the fat start disappearing after 30 days and continue to disappear as their flushed out and removed from the body.
+BONUS – the fat starts disappearing after 30 days and continue to disappear as they’re flushed out and removed from the body.
 By 90 days post-CoolSculpting, most of the dead fat cells are gone.
 There’s also an obvious change in the density of the connective tissue between the fat and skin – which translates in layman’s terms to thicker, healthier looking skin.

 With ultrasound imaging, you could see a 33% decrease in the fat layer thickness at 90 days.
 In biopsy, you could see the superficial fat layer reduced about 1cm (or 50%!!) at 3 months.
 Once again, no damage to the skin, nerves, or muscle in this study.

 The Safest and Most Proven Technology in Non-Invasive Fat Reduction